surajw8380/particle41-devops-challenge/README.md

 ### 4. Access the Application

-Once deployed, Terraform will output the public ALB URL:
+Once deployed, Terraform will output the public ALB URL, wait for 1-2 minutes:

 ```bash
 Outputs: